Rafarello/Zippia_Frontend_Challenge/README.md

 # Project structure

-The project has been structured as the following demo shows:
+The project has been structured as the following shows:

 src
   - components